pnp/blog/content/microsoft-365-platform-community-update/22-11-24/index.md

 ### MVP Community team

-MVP Community team manages the Microsoft 365 platform community work in the GitHub and also coordinates different open-source projects around Microsoft 365 topics.
-Platform Community Team members have a significant impact on driving adoption of Microsoft 365 topics.
+MVP Community team manages the Microsoft 365 & Power Platform community work in the GitHub and also coordinates different open-source projects around Microsoft 365 & Power Platform topics.
+Platform Community Team members have a significant impact on driving adoption of Microsoft 365 & Power Platform topics.
 They have shown their commitment to the open-source and community-driven work by constantly contributing to the benefit of the others in the community.

 Thank you for all that you do!